MS3Inc/tavros/playbooks/provision_playbook/README.md

 * Namespaces - Application namespaced environments
 * Kuma - Service Meshes
 * cert-manager - TLS certificate manager for the given domain
+* Kong - As a API Gateway and Manager, with enterprise edition features if that is enabled
 * Keycloak - To provide Identity and Access Management, if enabled
+* Nexus - To provide repository for varios formats, if enabled
-* Kong - As a API Gateway and Manager, with enterprise edition features if that is enabled
+* Elastic Cloud - To provide observability, if enabled

 ## Requirements